joeax/LearnAI-DesigningandArchitectingIntelligentAgents/04-architectures/1_session.md

 6. The website [signals to the bot](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-design-pattern-integrate-browser#website-signal-to-bot) that the user has completed the website flow and provides the magic number and any relevant data.
 7. The user provides the magic number to the bot, and the bot validates that it matches the expected value.

-If you want to get into the code, we recommend checking out these samples for bot authentication with the [Bot Framework v3 SDK](https://github.com/MicrosoftDX/botauth).
-You can also see what's been added to the Bot Framework v4 SDK authentication libraries for [.NET](https://github.com/Microsoft/botbuilder-dotnet/tree/master/libraries/Microsoft.Bot.Connector/Authentication) and [Node.js](https://github.com/Microsoft/botbuilder-js/tree/master/libraries/botframework-connector/lib/auth).

 [This blog](https://blogs.msdn.microsoft.com/uk_faculty_connection/2016/06/17/developing-a-microsoft-health-bot-based-on-data-captured-from-the-microsoft-band/) also provides a nice end-to-end example for how you might incorporate bot to web browser and back into a Health Bot with data from the Microsoft Band ([RIP](www.businessinsider.com/microsoft-fitness-band-discontinued-2016-10)).

 ### Section 2.5: Bots in websites and apps